highmobility/hmkit-utils-java/README.md

 ### Usage

-Convenience methods are in Bytes class as static methods.
+Convenience methods are in ByteUtils class as static methods.
 For example you could use

 ```java
 public static String hexFromBytes(byte[] bytes)